depevlad/occam/README.md

-# occam-e
+# occam_e

-Occam-e is an implementation of Occam that enables recursion.
+occam_e is an implementation of Occam that enables recursion.

 ## Installation